Can a Last Will and Testament Become Invalid Due to Its Age?

 If Sam had married or had children between the time he wrote his will and his date of death, the laws of most states would have kicked in to provide for them even though he never mentioned them in his will because they didn't exist in his life at the time.
 These are called "pretermitted" heir laws.

-But Sam had fallen deeply in love with Sue and but they got around to getting married, Sue would not receive any of Sam's estate.
-She wasn't mentioned in the will and she's not related to him by marriage or blood.
+But had Sam fallen deeply in love with someone else and they never got around to getting married, that person would not receive any of Sam's estate.
+They weren't mentioned in the will and they're not related to him by marriage or blood.

 The bottom line?
-Having a stale will might be no better than not having a will at all.
+Having a stale will is just as good as having no will at all.
 If your will is more than a few years old, take it out of the drawer, read it, and make sure that it's still valid.